-WebLogic Server allows you to specify a maximum incoming request size to reduce the potential for Denial of Service (DoS) attacks by preventing a server from being bombarded by a series of large requests.
+WebLogic Server allows you to specify a maximum incoming request size to prevent server from being bombarded by a series of large requests.
 You can set a global value or set specific values for different protocols and network channels.
 Although it does not directly impact performance, JMS applications that aggregate messages before sending to a destination may be refused if the aggregated size is greater than specified value.
-See "Servers: Protocols: General" in Administration Console Online Help and "Tuning Applications Using Unit-of-Order" on page 13-18.
+See "Servers: Protocols: General" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help and Section 13.14, "Tuning Applications Using Unit-of-Order".